-The use of the voice or clicking the tongue as an aid by the rider repeatedly is a serious fault, which will be penalised by -2 marks from the judges who hear it.
+The use of the voice or clicking the tongue as an aid by the rider repeatedly is a serious fault, which should be considered by judges in the mark for the movement.

 NOTE: The use of voice is permitted in some cases in Para-Equestrian Dressage as an aid.
-See Section 10, rule 10.7 for more details.
+See Section 9, rule 9.7 for more details.